amingolnari/Demo-Dynamic-Memory-Fusion-Framework/README.md

 ## **Usage of Class Balanced Dice Loss**

-The **Class Balanced Dice Loss** function is crucial in medical image segmentation where there is often a significant class imbalance.
-In this framework, the Dice loss function has been modified to prioritize underrepresented classes, ensuring better accuracy for minority class segmentation (e.g., cancerous regions in ultrasound images).
+The **Class Balanced Dice Loss** function is crucial in image segmentation where there is often a significant class imbalance.
+In this framework, the Dice loss function has been modified to prioritize underrepresented classes, ensuring better accuracy for minority class segmentation (e.g., cancerous regions in medical images).